cfu288/mere-medical/apps/docs/docs/features.md

 ## Connect to Major Health Providers

-You can already log in with several major health providers like Epic MyChart, Cerner, Allscripts, and DrChrono/Onpatient.
+You can already log in with several major health providers like Epic MyChart, Cerner, Allscripts, DrChrono/OnPatient, the VA, Healow, athenahealth, and NextGen.
 More coming soon!
 <video controls width="100%">

   <source src="/vid/add-connection.webm" type="video/webm"/>